Endometrial Cancer: Overview

 There are currently no regular screening tests for endometrial cancer in women at average risk.
 Screening tests are done to check for disease in people who don’t have symptoms.

-Women at high risk, such as those with a family cancer syndrome like Lynch syndrome, should talk with their doctors about screening.
-Yearly endometrial biopsies may be right for them.
+Women at high risk, such as those with a family cancer syndrome like Lynch syndrome, should talk with their doctors about what can be done to check for this cancer.
+Yearly endometrial biopsies may be advised.

 What are the symptoms of endometrial cancer?

-The main symptom is unusual vaginal bleeding.
+The main symptom is abnormal vaginal bleeding.
 This happens in almost all women with endometrial cancer.
 The bleeding may include:

 - Changes in the kind of bleeding during periods, such as an extra-long period or heavy bleeding